ryan-allan/API/1.3/CONTENTS/POSTBACKS/New Postback Files/POSTBACK_SYSTEM_OVERVIEW.md

 <strong>What is a postback?</strong>
 <ul>
-<li>A postback in a notification sent via a single HTTP request in XML format to a user-specified URL containing information regarding SMS/MMS MO's (Mobile Originated), SMS/MMS MT's(Mobile Terminated), and Passes relative to a user's account.</li>
+<li>A postback is a notification sent via a single POST HTTP request in XML format to a user-specified URL containing information regarding SMS/MMS MO's (Mobile Originated), SMS/MMS MT's(Mobile Terminated), or Passes relative to a user's account.</li>
 </ul>

 <strong>How do postbacks work?</strong>